Security-Onion-Solutions/securityonion-docs/hardware.rst

 - CPU: Used for analyzing and storing network traffic.
 As monitored bandwidth increases, a greater amount of CPU will be required.
 See below.
 - RAM: Used for write cache and processing traffic.
-- Disk: Used for storage of PCAP and metadata .
+- Disk: Used for storage of PCAP and metadata.
 A larger amount of storage allows for a longer retention period.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.